Jbird206/independent-Project/README.md

 # Setup instructions

-Go to https://github.com/Jbird206/independent-Project for the reository page and download the project.
+ * Go to https://github.com/Jbird206/independent-Project for the repository page and download the project.
+ * Unzip the project folder and open using Atom, (https://atom.io/)